 Source: 2017 AADT Florida Traffic Online (FDOT)

 The Howard Frankland Bridge initially opened with four lanes in 1960.
 A second span was added in 1990.
-A future project will replace the older northbound span with a new bridge, proposed for 2020 to 2025.

 The original layout for the Tampa Bay Interstate network took Interstate 4 west from Tampa to St. Petersburg and Interstate 75 south from Pasco County to an end at the Downtown Interchange near Ybor City.
 Changes were made in 1971, when I-75 was routed southward over I-4 west from Downtown Tampa to Pinellas as part of its extended alignment south to Naples.
 The eastern alignment of I-75 around Tampa Bay was given the designation of Interstate 75E.
 This change lasted just two years, when I-75 shifted eastward over proposed I-75E and I-275 was designated over the loop through both Tampa and St. Pete.

 Interstate 275 crosses the cable stayed Sunshine Skyway Bridge over the mouth of Tampa Bay.
 On May 9, 1980, the southbound span of the original Sunshine Skyway Bridge (a steel truss bridge) collapsed when the Summit Venture freighter collided with a bridge support.
 This led to two-way traffic on the remaining northbound span until the replacement was built.
 Ultimately, the old bridge was removed, though portions of the approach in both directions were retained for use as fishing piers run by the state park system.

 The following are key dates in the history of Interstate 275 in Florida:1